zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

 ### 12.2 The Rehabilitation

-The aether deserves rehabilitation—not as the luminiferous medium of the 19th century, but as the recognition that "vacuum" is a misleading term for what is better described as "structured empty spacetime."
+The aether deserves rehabilitation, not as the luminiferous medium of the 19th century, but as the recognition that "vacuum" is a misleading term for what is better described as "structured empty spacetime."

 The word "vacuum" comes from Latin *vacuus*, meaning empty.
 But the vacuum is not empty.
 It contains:
 - Zero-point energy